Streamline AI

 The email is listed in the tracker for manual triaging by the user.
 The user can assign the correct request type and proceed.

 The user can manually update the request to the correct type.
+Users will be able to select the correct type and the agent will then rerun the intake request.

-Hashtag Use
+Hashtag use

 Users can add hashtags to the email body (e.g., #NDA) to categorize requests under the correct matter type.
-The AI processes the email based on the hashtag.
+The AI agent processes the email based on the hashtag.

-Data Storage
+Data storage

 Email data is stored securely on OpenAI servers for 30 days before deletion as part of general operations and abuse detection.

-No AI Training on Customer Data
+No AI training on customer data

 OpenAI does not use customer data to train its models.
 All data processed remains isolated and is not commingled between customers.

-Security Practices
+Security practices

 Communications are secured, and customer data is fully protected, complying with industry standards.